alanreidt/range-slider-component/README.md

 Though, presence of Adapter is optional, it gives a way to freely modify `sliderModel` and even replace it altogether, if current business logic solution don't satisfy your requirements.

 ### sliderUI
-<p>This module is responsible for display of current slider state and handling of user actions.
-It only translates position of occured events into the slider value.
-All futher work (as validation of that value and correction of correlated options) is handled by sliderModel.</p>
+This module is responsible for display of current slider state and handling of user actions.

+It translates position of occured events into the slider `values` option.
+All further work (as validation of that value and correction of correlated options) is handled by `sliderModel`.

-<p>As you see, sliderUI performs View and Controller functionality.
-The objective for this is that it's not logical to divide this modules from functional decomposition standpoint in this concrete component — handle don't have any value outside of the slider.</p>
+As you see, `sliderUI` performs View and Controller functionality.
+The objective for this is that it's not logical to divide the modules in this concrete component from functional decomposition standpoint — handle don't have any value outside of the slider.